Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/memory.md

 - The Stack is where variables live, data must be of known size at compile time (Sized), but access is very fast.

 - The Heap is where we can store things regardless of whether we know their size at compile time (Sized and Unsized).
-  We can store large amounts of data here but getting access to this memory initially is a tiny be slower.
+  We can store large amounts of data here but getting access to this memory initially is a tiny bit slower.

 - You can reference data with `&` if you don't want ownership of the data, but you do want to access it.